How Commercial Solar Can Help Your Business

 Installation

 Installation details can be different based on your situation, but the process is the same.
-Both use bolted racking structures.
 Residential systems are often smaller and are installed on slanted, pitched roofs.
 Commercial solar projects are often larger and typically installed on flat roofs.
-Flat roofs are easier for solar panel installation.
+Flat roofs can be easier for solar panel installation, as it allows the owner more control of the solar panel angles and direction.
+For buildings in the Northern Hemisphere, the best direction for solar panels is facing south.

 Cost